1970 FIFA World Cup qualification (CAF)

 The Confederation of African Football (CAF) section of the 1970 FIFA World Cup qualification saw teams competing for one berth in the final tournament in Mexico.

 Thirteen nations in total entered the qualifying stage but FIFA rejected the entries of Guinea and Zaire, leaving 11 nations to contest the qualifying spot.

+This was the first World Cup to have a guaranteed place for an African team, a place which went to Morocco.

 Format

 There would be three rounds of play: